anhdevdao/ZingMp3-Crawler/README.md

 # ZingMp3-Crawler
-Crawl all html code of mp3.zing.vn
+Crawl all html codes of mp3.zing.vn